 Ken Bezilla has farmed for 20 years in Oregon, Missouri and Virginia.
 He is the seed inventory manager for Southern Exposure Seed Exchange (SESE).
 When he escapes the office, he helps grow seed crops and variety trials for SESE, plus (of course) huge fall and winter gardens. southernexposure.com

 Leslie Bouterie joined the Monticello beekeeping team in 2015.
 After moving to Charlottesville from Washington, DC where she worked in museum education and development, Bouterie soon became involved with Monticello’s apiaries.
 Her keen interest in honeybees prompted research, continuing education, and enthusiastic participation in apiary projects and improvements.
 Despite the need to carry an Epipen, she is passionate about honeybees and is dedicated to fostering the Monticello Bee Project and complementary Community Outreach endeavors.

-Pat Brodowski, specialty gardener at Monticello, plants and maintains the plantation’s 2-acre kitchen garden comprised of heirloom vegetables and herbs.
-She researches and grows varieties most likely grown by Thomas Jefferson, and produces seeds for The Shop at Monticello.
-She received a bachelor’s in agriculture from Cornell University and was an educator and historian at a 19th century farm museum for eight years.
+Pat Brodowski, specialty gardener at Monticello, plants and maintains the plantation’s two-acre kitchen garden comprising heirloom vegetables and herbs.
+She researches and grows varieties most likely grown by Thomas Jefferson and produces seeds for The Shop at Monticello.
+She received a bachelor’s degree in agriculture from Cornell University and was an educator and historian at a 19th-century farm museum for eight years.
 She recently researched the history of Jefferson’s herbs and salad greens for her master’s degree.